 - Throw the container away in your household trash.

 - Remove all personal information from the prescription labels on empty medication bottles or packaging.
 Recycle or throw away the containers.

 The agency is not recommending special cancer screening for patients who took Belviq.
 Patients should still schedule regular recommended cancer screenings.
 Patients should reach out to their healthcare provider with any questions.

 Get a Free Lawsuit Evaluation With Our San Diego Belviq Lawyers

-The Pharmaceutical Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of San Diego Belviq patients.
+The Pharmaceutical Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus on the representation of San Diego Belviq patients.
 We are handling individual lawsuits nationwide and currently accepting new cancer diagnosis cases in all 50 states.

 Belviq users who were diagnosed with cancer after taking Belviq should contact our law firm immediately.
 You may be entitled to a settlement by filing a suit against the drug manufacturer and we can help.